gavbarosee/react-kickstart/docs/extending/adding-a-new-package-manager.md

 This guide explains how to integrate an additional package manager into react-kickstart so it can be detected, selected in prompts/CLI, used to install dependencies, run scripts, show next-step commands, and be included in QA automation.

-Use npm and Yarn as reference implementations.
+**Current Status**: The codebase currently supports npm and yarn only.
+Use these as reference implementations.
 Target examples below assume adding `pnpm` and `bun`.

 #### 1) Detection and Metadata (Required)